 1) A Reason to Rebrand

-You don’t rebrand just because you feel like it.
-You do it because you have a communication problem that needs to be solved (and the way you’re representing your brand doesn’t align with who you are).
+This is the first and most important item in this rebranding checklist.
+You should never do a rebrand just because you feel like it.
+You should do it because you have a communication problem that needs to be solved (and the way you’re representing your brand doesn’t align with who you are).
 But to do that successfully, you need to understand exactly what that problem is.
 Some reasons to consider a rebrand: